 As more and more people joined the family, the furriadroxu would become more independent, adding on more elements that could provide for its growing population.
 Most all of the surviving furriadroxu have sa lolla, an outdoor loggia which serves as an extension of the kitchen (for storage, food prep and eating in large groups).
 Bigger ones also have a wood-fired oven, which was used by the women for bread-baking and various stables for animals (sheep, pigs or cows).
 It became eventually a micro-world in and of itself, with a general economic independence from the surrounding towns.

 But the truly fascinating thing about the furriadroxu is the sheer number of disintegrating farmhouses that can be found in the area.
 Living as they do in the poorest province in all of Italy, most families don't have the resources to rebuild these historical timepieces.
 However a family's pride is worth more than her wallet, and even the most overworked and impoverished farmer would be hard-pressed to consider selling the family estate.
 Motivated by our love for decadence and our curiosity, we're as hard-headed as any Sardinian farmer and if we can't buy and restore them, we can at least document them.

-*Update: In October of 2015, we were finally able to purchase an abandoned furriadroxu from a sprawling group of heirs.
-We're now hard at work refurbishing it to create our own home, some guest houses and a small but vital cultural center.
-Stay tuned...
+*Update: In October of 2015, we were finally able to purchase an abandoned furriadroxu from a sprawling group of heirs in which we have built our own home.